$0 Northwest Territories Foster Care Quick-Start Checklist

 Respite Care

 Respite care provides short-term relief for primary foster families.
-A primary foster parent caring for a child with complex needs may receive scheduled respite — a weekend, a week — so that they can rest, attend to their own family's needs, or recover from illness.
+A primary foster parent caring for a child with complex needs may receive scheduled respite at short intervals, including weekends, so that they can rest, attend to their own family's needs, or recover from illness.

 Respite is coordinated through the Foster Family Coalition of the NWT (FFCNWT) and regional HSS offices.
 Respite providers are approved foster parents who are specifically registered to provide respite placements.